The-Politico/chartwerk-editor/docs/api/datamap.md

 # chartwerk.datamap

 The datamap contains classifications of the columns in a user's data.
-This API drives what controls are presented to a chart creator in the editor.
+This branch of the API drives what controls are presented to a chart creator in the editor and much of the rest of the API.
+That makes the datamap the most critical part of the API to understand.

 - [Data classification grammar](#data-classification)
 - [Default classifications](#default)